About Us

-An informed society that uses science-based environmental intelligence to effectively anticipate and respond to the challenges of too much and too little water and other extremes.
+Our vision is a nation that uses science-based environmental intelligence to effectively anticipate and respond to the challenges in water availability and extremes.

 Overarching Science Goals